 - Majority of hand surgeons do only hand surgery (90-95%)

-- *The average orthopedic surgeon takes 5-6 days of call a month (1 weekday a week and 1 weekend for the month)
+- The average orthopedic surgeon takes 5-6 days of call a month (1 weekday per week and 1 weekend per month)

-Types of patients and cases an orthopedic sees:
+Types of patients and cases an orthopedic surgeon sees:

 - Carpal tunnel syndrome